DeepBlueRobotics/SparkMaxSimExample/README.md

 7. Now open up the list of VSCode commands (Ctrl + Shift + P on Windows, Cmd + Shift + P on Mac) and run "WPILib: Simulate Robot Code on Desktop".
 The project should build and you'll be prompted to select extensions to run.
 Make sure you choose the options named `halsim_gui` and `halsim_ws_server`.

-8. Familiarize yourself with the layout of the WPIlib simulator using this [link](https://docs.wpilib.org/en/stable/docs/software/wpilib-tools/robot-simulation/simulation-gui.html#learning-the-layout) and add a joystick from the list of system joysticks.
-We do not have mocked joysticks yet, so you cannot control the robot in teleop if you do not have a USB joystick (such as a Logitech, Playstation, or Xbox controller).
-We currently are not mocking joysticks for non-joystick users, however, Windows users can emulate a joystick using [vJoy](http://vjoystick.sourceforge.net/site/) in combination with [UCR](https://autohotkey.com/boards/viewtopic.php?t=12249) as a short-term solution.
+8. Familiarize yourself with the layout of the WPIlib simulator using this [link](https://docs.wpilib.org/en/stable/docs/software/wpilib-tools/robot-simulation/simulation-gui.html#learning-the-layout) and add a joystick or a keyboard from the list of system joysticks.

 Happy simulating!